 Krasnodardagi Avrora haykali, Bronze monument in Central District, Krasnodar, Russia.

-The monument was inaugurated in 1967 to commemorate the 50th anniversary of the October Revolution.
-It was created as a symbol marking the beginning of a new era under Soviet rule.
+The monument was unveiled in 1967 to mark the 50th anniversary of the October Revolution, and was commissioned by Soviet authorities as part of a wider commemorative effort.
+It was designed to signal the beginning of a new era through the image of a woman carrying light.

 The community of curious travelers